Aikiro42/Project-45/docs/branch-changelogs/_direct_.md

 - Changed how Melee Swipe damage is calculated.
   - Buffed the damage factors of the Bayonet Grip's swipes.
   - Nerfed the Underbarrel Chainsaw by removing its recoil stats.
+- Nerfed the recoil recovery time and delay of Malorian Arms 3516.
+The low firerate of the gun allowed it to recover completely before the player can shoot again, ensuring consistent accurate fire, so I gave it a bit of recoil.

 # New (Modders)